- Premium features included

 Kit makes creator-focused email marketing accessible even when you’re not technical.
 I’ve built complex subscriber journeys with the visual automation builder without writing any code.
 The tag-based system keeps my organization simple but flexible.

 Having monetization tools built right in—from digital products to paid newsletters—means I’m not juggling multiple platforms anymore.
-The free plan was generous enough to test the platform properly with basic features like broadcasts and forms, though you’ll need to upgrade for automations.
+Kit’s free plan was generous enough to test the platform properly with basic features like broadcasts and forms, though you’ll need to upgrade for automations.
 After months of using it for this Kit review, I can confirm Kit helps connect with other creators through its network features.

 Customer support has been consistently responsive, and the creator-focused education helped me get better at email marketing.
 The clean interface means I spend more time creating content instead of fighting with menus.

 The simplicity comes with trade-offs.
-Design customization is limited—if you want sophisticated templates or drag-and-drop builders, you’ll be disappointed.
+Design customization is limited—if you want sophisticated templates or state-of-the-art drag-and-drop builders, you’ll be disappointed.
 I’ve noticed fewer native integrations compared to something like ActiveCampaign or Mailchimp, which sometimes means finding workarounds.

-The analytics stay pretty basic if you’re data-driven.
-As my list has grown, the pricing stings more—and with the recent increases, it’s become an even bigger issue.
-Kit also lacks the B2B features like lead scoring or CRM functionality, though I don’t really miss those.
+Meanwhile, as my list has grown, the pricing stings more—and with the recent increases, it’s become an even bigger issue.
+Kit also lacks the B2B features like lead scoring or CRM functionality, not to mention a dedicated mobile app, though I personally can live without these additions (which isn’t to say that everyone will feel the same way).

 I’ve hit performance issues too—slow loading times and glitches in the email editor that interrupt my flow when I’m trying to get work done.
 Setting up welcome sequences sometimes takes longer than it should because of these hiccups.